Remove Audio from Video

 • Presentation and slide overlays

-Screen recordings often capture system sounds you do not want.
-Mute them, then layer narration in PowerPoint or Canva.
+Screen recordings often capture notification sounds, system audio, and background noise you did not intend to include.
+Mute the capture, then layer a clean narration recording in PowerPoint, Keynote, or Canva.

 • Classroom and training modules